edbpede/tournament/README.md

   - Swiss System (configurable scoring, auto-pairing)
   - Free For All (multiple participants per match)

-- **Internationalization:** Full support for English and Danish (default), with Weblate-ready translation files
-- **Client-Side Only:** No backend required, all data stored in browser localStorage
+- **Client-Side Only:** No backend or account required—all data stored in browser localStorage
 - **Import/Export:** Save and share tournaments as JSON files
-- **Real-Time Updates:** Live standings and match tracking
+- **Internationalization:** Full support for English and Danish (default), Weblate-ready for community translations
-- **Modern UI:** Clean, responsive interface with Tailwind CSS v4
+- **Modern UI:** Clean, responsive interface built with Shadcn UI and Tailwind CSS v4
-- **Type-Safe:** 100% TypeScript for reliability
+- **Type-Safe:** 100% TypeScript with discriminated unions for reliability

 ## Quick Start